webqit/oohtml/README.md

 This lets us have repeating structures with identical but non-conflicting identifiers.
 These identifiers are then referenced locally using "local" `IDREFS` - denoted by the `~` prefix.

-More generally, local `IDREFS` are resolved within the namespace where they're used (instead of globally):
+More generally, local `IDREFS` are resolved within the namespace where they're used (not globally; not deeply):

 ```js
 // Matches "#city" within the fieldset's namespace; not super namespace, not sub namespace
 const city = fieldset.querySelector('#~city');
 ```

-And when used from the document context, these are resolved against top-level IDs; i.e. IDs in the document namespace itself:
+And when used from the document context, these are resolved against top-level IDs; i.e. IDs in the document namespace itself (not deeply):

 ```html
 <div id="user" namespace>